FrankRogalski/Physics-Engine/readme.md

 and many useful operations, like limiting the length of a vector, are missing.

 ## Goals
-This library tries to improve on the problems with the standard JavaFx implementation by providing changeable vectors and a basic physics engine to help getting started with the programming of physics simulations and animations.
+This library tries to improve on the problems with the standard JavaFx implementation by providing changeable main.vectors and a basic main.physics engine to help getting started with the programming of main.physics simulations and animations.
 All classes and methods are created with the goal of maximum accessibility and utility.

 ## How to contribute